 Small churches play a big role in their community.
-Here are 11 fun, unique fundraising ideas that will support your programs without exhausting your members.
+Here are 31 fun, unique fundraising ideas that will support your programs without exhausting your members.

 Raising money to support various projects, groups, and programs can be tough, especially with a small congregation.
 But putting on a small church fundraiser is different than most other kinds of fundraising!

-Having fundraisers that happen outside of Sunday-morning services helps fund important church activities.
+Having fundraisers that happen outside of Sunday morning services helps fund important church activities.
 First, here’s a few tips to help prevent over-burdening your members.

 Limit Fundraising Appeals during Services

 Switch up how you tell your members about fundraisers.
 It helps prevent donor fatigue and wariness about how the money you raise is used.